Skulk2Fade/pe-ratio-app/README.md

 store secrets in the source code:

 * `SECRET_KEY` &ndash; Flask session secret.
-If omitted, a random key is generated at startup (recommended to set in production).
+If omitted, a random key is generated at startup. **In production this variable must be set or the app will not start.**
 * `API_KEY` &ndash; Financial Modeling Prep API key (required).
 * `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USERNAME`, `SMTP_PASSWORD` &ndash; SMTP
   credentials for sending alert emails.